seunggs/sidetrek/README.md

 * Node server lives in the root folder with all its files living in /src
   * schema.graphql holds the datamodel for the Node server, which are the queries/mutations/subscriptions available to the client
+    * Putting `# import * from './generated/prisma.graphql'` simply flows through all ops from generated Prisma schema from datamodel.graphql
+    * NOTE: But it seems still required to specify Query and Mutation types for some reason (?)
   * Running `npm run get-schema` in root folder gets the Prisma graphql schema (generated Prisma schema from datamodel.graphql) as specified by /.graphqlconfig (it tells us where the source Prisma schema lives and where the generated schema should be saved) and make the entire Prisma schema available to our Node server via prisma-binding (i.e. `prisma.query`)
 * Prisma server lives in /prisma
   * datamodel.graphql holds the datamodel for the Prisma server